 The May DAC is here! over 3 years waiting and tremendous R&D to achieve a new level of performance and sound quality that sets a new standard.
 Ultimate endgame DAC.
 Natural Analog sound with no compromise.
 Having the best measurements of NOS R2R Dacs.
 And delivering our intoxicating sound signature that HoloAudio is known for.

-Currently production time is estimated for about 4-5weeks from time you place your order.
+Currently production time is estimated for about 5.5+ weeks from time you place your order.
 We appreciate your patience and understanding.
 We will likely deliver before this time, but this is an estimate for new orders.
 Inventory shown on the website is to control sales volume only.

 Here at Kitsune HiFi, we have three versions of the May DAC.
-Below are the three levels, and KTE being our no compromise model with all options:
+Below are the three levels, and KTE being our Flagship model with all options:

 Prices are as follows for May lineup: